EndsOculus/QQ-Chat-Intimacy-Analyzer/README_en.md

   - Generates a radar chart displaying the normalized distribution of metrics.
   - Generates a bar chart showing the top 20 user pairs with the highest intimacy scores.
 The bar chart automatically adjusts its vertical size to accommodate the labels.
   - Generates a comparison chart to visually compare key metrics (average response time, average message length, reply count) for the user pair with the highest score.
-  - User names are formatted uniformly as “Name\<QQ#\>” (with email parts automatically removed).
+  - User names are formatted uniformly as “Name<QQ ID>” (with email parts automatically removed).
 If a name is too long, a smaller font size is used in the legend to accommodate the full name.

 - **Time Range Filtering**
   - Interactive prompt for specifying a start and end date in the format `YYYY/MM/DD`.